WoodieMaster/paint_1.21/README.md

 - guide for how to [contribute to github projects](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project)
 - Create a custom feature branch where all your new code goes
-- When opening the pull request, make sure to choose dev as the target branch!